carpentries-incubator/scrna-seq-analysis/_episodes/02-workflow.md

 Cell barcodes are used to determine each read belongs to which cell and UMI is used for identification of each RNA molecule and enales counting the frequency of reads.

-{: .bash}
+> ## scRNA-Seq Computational Workflow

-# scRNA-Seq Computational Workflow
+>

-scRNA-seq raw data includes reads with cell barcode and UMIs.
-Before alignment of reads to genome, reads can be grouped using cell barcodes and the frequency of each read is estimated per cell per gene using UMIs.
+> scRNA-seq raw data includes reads with cell barcode and UMIs.
+Before alignment of reads to genome, reads can be grouped using cell barcodes and the frequency of each read is > > estimated per cell per gene using UMIs.
-After alignment and frequency calculations, we have a gene expression table containing cells represented in the columns and genes represented in the rows.
+< After alignment and frequency calculations, we have a gene expression table containing cells represented in the columns and genes represented in the rows.
 This is what we analyze in scRNA-seq comlutational workflow.
 {: .callout}
 {% include links.md %}